Brooklyn–Battery Tunnel: Opening

 Some road infrastructure projects at both ends of the tunnel were completed shortly after the tunnel opened.
 The first associated project to be completed was the Battery Park Underpass on the Manhattan side, which opened in April 1950.
 Two months later, officials opened a ramp on the Brooklyn side, which led from the southbound tunnel lanes to the northbound Brooklyn–Queens Expressway.
 The Battery Park Underpass was connected to the FDR Drive elevated viaduct, and thus to the FDR Drive, in May 1954.
 The Brooklyn–Battery Tunnel project also entailed the restoration of Battery Park, which reopened in 1952 after a 12-year shutdown.

 Later years

 The tubes were designed for two lanes in each direction.
 This was changed in 1956, when the Brooklyn-bound western tube was changed to handle bidirectional traffic during morning rush hours, owing to heavy rush-hour traffic congestion.
 A northbound high-occupancy vehicle lane (HOV lane) was later added during the morning rush hours.
-It led from Staten Island to Manhattan via the Verrazano-Narrows Bridge, the Gowanus Expressway, and the Battery Tunnel.
+It led from Staten Island to Manhattan via the Verrazzano–Narrows Bridge, the Gowanus Expressway, and the Battery Tunnel.
 A large volume of tunnel drivers also used the garage on the Manhattan side, so in 1965, plans were made to expand the garage.
 The expanded garage, which was completed in 1968, had 2,126 spots.
 The city also built a new 278-spot garage nearby for short-term parking.